mcomella/browser-wellness/README.md

 # browser-wellness
 A Firefox add-on to conditionally block websites to help with digital wellness, specific to my own needs

 ## Development
+Either:
-Open `about:debugging` and "Load temporary add-on".
+- open `about:debugging` and "Load temporary add-on".
+- run `npx web-ext run` to use the add-on in a development profile/instance

 ## Signing
 After installing dependencies, run: